 You can introduce your child to the rewards of helping others by establishing an “I Can Make a Change" jar.

-One of the best ways to inspire a budding philanthropist is to choose a charitable organization that appeals to your child's passion.
-Consider personal hobbies, favorite school subjects and stories in the news that spark his or her curiosity.
+One of the best ways to inspire a budding philanthropist is to choose a charitable organization that appeals to their passion.
+Consider your personal hobbies, favorite school subjects and stories in the news that spark your curiosity.

-Are there specific causes or issues your child finds interesting?
-Use this information to guide your child in selecting a charity or cause toward which to make a contribution.
+Are there specific causes or issues you find interesting?
+Use this information to guide you in selecting a charity or cause toward which to make a contribution.

 If you have an artist or musician in the family, consider donating to an art museum or local symphony.
 An animal lover may opt to support a local shelter or rescue group.
 An avid reader may be interested in helping fund a literacy program.

-No matter what your child's interest, there is a group — local, national or international — to match his or her passion.
+No matter what your interests are, there is a group—local, national or international—to match your passion.
 To get started, check out GuideStar.org for a listing of local, national and international charities.